Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 1. More cost-effective than traditional in-person training methods

 Sure, the upfront costs can look a little daunting.
 Yet overall in-person training methods would still cost more than attending a pre-recorded Virtual Training Session.
 More so, once you’re all set up with equipment, applications and content; the license fee for virtual training is often quite reasonably priced when compared to in-person training.
-Don’t forget, as VR makes its way into the mainstream, headsets and software will become cheaper as demand rises.
+Don’t forget that as VR enters the mainstream, headsets and software will become cheaper as demand rises.

 How much does virtual training cost?

-The short answer is, it depends.
+The short answer is it depends.
 Virtual reality training programs can be costly.
-However, how much it costs will depend on what you require in terms of program and content customisation.
+However, how much it costs will depend on what you require regarding program and content customization.
 Some pre-recorded virtual sales training programs start at $250 per learner.
-But if you need something custom built for your team, you can expect that price to go up drastically.
+But if you need something custom-built for your team, you can expect that price to increase drastically.
 Aside from software, you’ll also need to invest in VR headsets.
 In general, they can range anywhere in quality and price from as low as $50 to $1500.

 2. Provides a unique learning experience

-What we like the most about VR training, is the immersion.
+What we like the most about VR training is the immersion.
 No distractions.
 With this headset on, you’re immersed in your virtual world.
-For example, when you look around, you see your virtual event space.
+For example, you see your virtual event space when you look around.
 Not your computer, not your email, not the notifications on your phone.
-The immersion really helps to eliminate distractions that know can happen when someone is learning on their computer.
+The immersion really helps to eliminate distractions that can happen when someone is learning on their computer.

 3. Remote training and accessibility